miguelmartin75/GP-Symbolic-Regression/README.md

 # Dependencies

 - boost is required to compile
-- a compiler that supports C++11.
+- a compiler that supports C++11
-    - GCC 4.8+ should work; clang also works, I'm willing to bet 3.0 or 3.1 can compile the code.
+    - GCC 4.8+ should work; clang also works, I'm willing to bet 3.0 or 3.1 can compile the code
 - Qt for the GUI
-- `cmake` for to generate makefiles (or protect files) to compile
+- `cmake` to generate makefiles (or protect files) to compile

 # How to compile

-You require `cmake` to be installed.

 1. Compile the 'library':
     - `./compile.sh lib`